 You also have to be very careful in planning excursions that your small child can handle.
 If you are traveling to the Caribbean, be prepared for the heat and humidity to zap them of energy extremely fast.
 As well, you’ll need to be considerate of naptimes and feeding times unless you actually like traveling with an irritated baby!

-Given the headache of trying to plan around a baby’s schedule, we actually opted to make it easy on ourselves and our kid by simply heading to beaches near the cruise ship on port days.
+Given the headache of trying to plan around a baby’s schedule, the best thing to do is make it easy on yourself and your kid by doing something simple like heading to beaches near the cruise ship on port days.
 That way we didn’t have to shell out a lot of money for an excursion while we might be tending to a sleeping baby or having to stop and feed him.
-We also didn’t have to go far and could make it back to the ship quickly if needed.
+You also didn’t have to go far and could make it back to the ship quickly if needed.

-We also timed our exit of the ship to give us the most time possible without feeding or napping.
-While most people got off right when the ship docked, we waited until after our kid’s first nap.
-Then we fed him before setting off to the beach.
-This gave mom and dad more time to enjoy the beach without having plan around naps and feeding time.
+One other smart thing to do?
+Time your exit off the ship to give you the most time possible without feeding or napping.
+While most people got off right when the ship docked, we liked to wait until after our kid’s first nap.
+Then we fed him before setting off.
+This gave more time to enjoy off the ship without having plan around naps and feeding time.

 One other thing you should know is that ports of calls aren’t going to cater to families with young children.
 Taxis likely won’t have a place for a car seat; you’ll need to carry your baby on your lap.
 Don’t expect to find changing tables in every restroom.
 And some restaurants may not have high chairs.
 If you are worried about having facilities catering to your baby, your best bet is to stick around the more Americanized parts of town such as the area right near the cruise port.